 He commissioned the newly copper-sheathed frigate Richmond 32 at Chatham in March 1776, but suffered a tragedy at Portsmouth on 26 August when his longboat capsized, resulting in the drowning of his nephew, the boatswain, the gunner and six other men.
-After taking aboard five tons of new half-pennies for use by the Army he sailed for North America in September.
-He commanded her in Vice-Admiral Lord Howe’s fleet during 1777-8, serving in the North River and the Philadelphia Campaign of August-November.
-After wintering in the Chesapeake the Richmond was present in the defence off New York in July 1778 and operations off Rhode Island in August.
-He captured the rebel privateer Black Prince on 15 August and remained on that station over the ensuing winter before returning to Plymouth from New York at the end of April 1779.
+After taking aboard five tons of new half-pennies for use by the Army he sailed for North America in September, serving in the North River and the Philadelphia Campaign of August-November.
+After wintering in the Chesapeake the Richmond was present at the defence off New York in July 1778 and operations off Rhode Island in August.
+She captured the rebel privateer Black Prince on 15 August and remained on that station over the ensuing winter before returning to Plymouth from New York at the end of April 1779.

-Transferring to the Torbay 74 which had began recommissioning in December 1779, he made a rendezvous with Commodore Hon.
-Robert Boyle Walsingham’s outgoing convoy off Plymouth in April 1780 and arrived in the Leeward Islands during July 1780 and was present at the occupation of St. Eustatius from 3 February 1781, and in Rear-admiral Sir Samuel Hood’s battle with the French off Martinique on 29 April when his command was badly damaged.
-After repairs at Jamaica the Torbay sailed for North America but did not arrive in time to participate in the Battle of the Chesapeake on 5 September.
-Continuing in the Torbay 74, Gidoin fought at the Battle of St. Kitts on 25-26 January 1782 but did not suffer any casualties, and at the Battle of the Saintes on 12 April, where she lost ten men killed and twenty-five wounded and assisted in bringing about the surrender of the French flagship.
+Joining the Torbay 74 which had began recommissioning in December 1779, he made a rendezvous with Commodore Hon.
+Robert Boyle Walsingham’s outgoing convoy off Plymouth in April 1780 and arrived in the Leeward Islands during July.
+He was present at the occupation of St. Eustatius on 3 February 1781, and in the Battle of Fort Royal off Martinique on 29 April when his command was badly damaged.
+After repairs at Jamaica the Torbay sailed for North America but did not arrive in time to participate in the Battle of Chesapeake Bay on 5 September.
+Continuing in the Torbay, Gidoin fought at the Battle of St. Kitts on 25-26 January 1782 but did not suffer any casualties, and at the Battle of the Saintes on 12 April, where she lost ten men killed and twenty-five wounded and assisted in bringing about the surrender of the French flagship.

-On 17 October 1782 he was in company with the London 98, Captain James Kempthorne, when they fell in with the French Scipion 74 and Sibylle 40 off San Domingo.
+On 17 October 1782 the Torbay was in company with the London 98, Captain James Kempthorne, when they fell in with the French Scipion 74 and Sibylle 40 off San Domingo.
 The London was faster in the chase and brought the Frenchmen to action at long-range, eventually going yardarm to yardarm with the Scipion.
-The French sail of the line then managed to rake the London which fell across the Torbay, preventing her from getting to close action.
-The Scipion was able to make good her escape but sank in Samana Bay after striking a rock the next day.
+The French sail of the line then managed to rake the London and make good her escape but she sank in Samana Bay after striking a rock the next day.
 In November the Torbay reached Port Royal, Jamaica with a convoy, and Gidoin left her at the island in March 1783.

 After returning home Gidoin did not see any further service, but was promoted rear-admiral on 12 April 1794 and vice-admiral on 1 June 1795.
-He died in the ensuing winter, being buried at St. George’s Church, Modbury, Devon on 15 February 1796.
+He died in February 1796, being buried at St. George’s Church, Modbury, Devon on 15 February.

 He married Mary Legassicke on 15 November 1763 and lived at Modbury then Mothecombe in South Devon.
 Rear-Admiral James Walker was his protégé.